gameofapps/assignment-design-2/README.md

 ## Submission

-Copy all your images to one Figma or Miro project and share the link in an email to careers@gameofapps.org.
+Copy all your images to one Figma or Miro project and submit your assignment to [**this form**](https://forms.gle/Xjdc1eZH1C4XL6Gr9).
 If you have any physical or printed materials, please take photos of these and include them in your submission.
 You may be asked to bring some of these to the subsequent interview.

 ## Summary